 In addition, high school students must:

-- Plan to attend any higher-education institution within the next year.
+- Plan to attend any higher-education institution in the fall of 2016.

 In addition, college students must: